Trauma Therapy in Salt Lake City

 4. Nature-Based Therapy

-Nature offers a supportive space for emotion regulation and secure attachment.
-By weaving the natural world into our therapeutic process — utilizing local outdoor spaces around Salt Lake City or incorporating natural elements and grounding practices into our work — we can lean on the more-than-human world to support healing.
+Nature offers a supportive space for practicing emotion regulation and secure attachment.
+By weaving the natural world into our therapeutic process — utilizing local outdoor spaces around Salt Lake City or incorporating nature elements and grounding practices into our work — we can lean on the more-than-human world to support healing.

 What our work together looks like